About Faith on View

-The name Faith on View emerged several years ago when I was trying to establish an organization that would encourage the arts with in the church community.
-But, over the years the name became a moniker I sometimes use on internet boards and sites.
+The name Faith on View emerged over a decade ago when I, Rondall, was trying to establish an organization that would encourage the arts within the church community.
+But, over the years the name became a moniker I sometimes use on internet boards, sites, and even in video games.
 In many ways, it is a concise statement of what I am about.
-Honestly, as an artist and art historian it is a bit nerve racking to put my faith “out there” for the public to see.
+Honestly, as an artist and scholar, it is a bit nerve-racking to put my faith “out there” for the public to see.
 Religion and contemporary art have a very uncomfortable relationship, sometimes with good reason (from both sides).
-Finally though, I conceded that transparency is one of my core values and as such this blog seeks to be transparent.
+Finally, though, I conceded that transparency is one of my core values, as such this website seeks to be transparent.

 This website was conceived to be a reflection of who and what I am, what interests me, what inspires me, and what disturbs me.
 My wife, Pamela, joined Faith on View in 2014 and we transitioned the site into a joint blog where we wrote about the things in life that hold deep interest for us and in some ways define us.
 Pamela is a photographer who also takes her faith very seriously, so there is a lot of consonance in what we write.
 These are the things we talk about in a large part of our day-to-day life.

 At the beginning of 2020, we decided to once again expand our Faith on View family with a few contributing authors whose perspectives resonate with our own: Scott, Paul, Vershal, & Scot.
 We don’t all agree on everything.
 We are all Christian, but we worship in five different denominations ranging from Eastern Orthodox to Pentecostal.
 At least one of us views Ronald Reagan as a hero while at least one of us views him as a blight.
 But, despite these differences, we all seek truth, goodness, and beauty in our own ways.
 We all question.
 And we all, at times, feel a bit out of place in our culture.